 Charter School shall comply with all requirements of the Crawford v.
-Board of Education, City of Los Angeles court order and the LAUSD Integration Policy adopted and maintained pursuant to the Crawford court order by the District's Student Integration Services (collectively the "Court-ordered Integration Program applies to all schools within or chartered through LAUSD.
+Board of Education, City of Los Angeles court order and the LAUSD Integration Policy adopted and maintained pursuant to the Crawford court order by the District's Student Integration Services (collectively the "Court-ordered Integration Program").
+The Court-ordered Integration Program applies to all schools within or chartered through LAUSD.